 The bassist who helped shape the sound and aesthetic of a generation-defining rock band with his melodic, driving lines.

-Mikey Way stepped onto the stage as the bassist for My Chemical Romance not just as a founding member, but as the younger brother of frontman Gerard Way.
-His journey from a comic book store employee in New Jersey to an international rock figure is a story of quiet determination.
-While the band's theatricality often centered on his brother, Mikey provided the crucial, often melancholic low-end that anchored their anthems.
-His stage presence, marked by a stoic cool and signature black bangs, became iconic to fans.
-After the band's initial hiatus, he explored other musical projects like Electric Century and ventured into co-writing comic books, blending his twin passions.
-His return to the stage with My Chemical Romance's reunion cemented his status as a foundational pillar of 2000s alternative rock.
+Mikey Way co-founded My Chemical Romance as its bassist, providing the melancholic low-end that anchored the band's anthems.
+His journey from a comic book store employee in New Jersey to an international rock figure unfolded with quiet determination.
+While the band's theatricality often centered on his brother Gerard, Mikey's stage presence featured a stoic cool and signature black bangs.
+After the band's initial hiatus, he explored projects like Electric Century and co-wrote comic books.
+He returned to the stage with My Chemical Romance's reunion, remaining a foundational pillar of 2000s alternative rock.

 1965–1980